Octophin/scute/readme.md

 ## Device list

-The system checks for a `getDeviceList` function and runs it.
+The system checks for a `getDeviceList` hook and runs it.
 This should simply return a list of unique ids of devices.
 These device ids are then passed around to the other functions to get configuration, reports and data from a device and push changes to that device.

 ## Device Report

 This contains information about a device for a device report screen / listing.

-This reads from a `deviceReportSchema.json` file which contains a schema of fields like the following:
+This reads from the report schema file path passed in to the options which contains a schema of fields like the following:

 ```JSON